Existence and Distributional Chaos of Points that are Recurrent but Not Banach Recurrent: Introduction

-here \(I\subseteq \mathbb{N}\) is taken from finite continuous integer intervals and \(|Y|\) denotes the cardinality of the set \(Y\).
-These four concepts are called {\it upper density} and {\it lower density} of \(S\), {\it Banach upper density} and {\it Banach lower density} of \(S\), respectively, which are basic and have played important roles in the field of dynamical systems, ergodic theory and number theory, etc..
+Here \(I\subseteq \mathbb{N}\) is taken from finite consecutive integer intervals and \(|\cdot|\) denotes the cardinality of a set.
+These four concepts are called {\it upper density} and {\it lower density} of \(S\), {\it Banach upper density} and {\it Banach lower density} of \(S\), respectively, which are basic and have played important roles in the field of dynamical systems, ergodic theory and number theory, etc.